Who should we contact for questions we have?

 What team is my child on?
 Who is their coach?
 There are not different teams for running.
 There is not one coach assigned to only your child's group although we do typically have coaches that work with certain age groups.
 At every practice, we figure out which coaches are present and then the coaches get divided up to make sure we have enough to cover all the age groups.
 You will not get an email from your child's coach.
 Coaches do not have the contact information for all the team members.
 We (Lynda and Geoff Hymans) are the contact for the team.

 What is included in the registration price?

 We provide a season of instruction, encouragement, guidance, and fun.
 The club covers meet fees, and participants receive a team practice shirt.
 Participants receive ribbons for top 10 finishes for each event at each meet.
 At the end of the season, we have a team award banquet.
 At the banquet, everyone receives a team participation trophy, and the coaches distribute several other certificates and awards.
-There is a suggested contribution of $5 per person to attend the banquet (to subsidize the cost of awards, food, and drink).
+Uniforms must be purchased and are a separate cost.
+See below.

 Are there any additional fees?